 If the HAN-port is not activated on an Aidon meter, it will not supply Pulse with any power.
 Contact your grid company and ask them to send an activation signal to the HAN-port.

-If non of this works when Pulse has no light, please contact us through the chat.
+If non of this works and the Pulse has no light, please contact us through the chat.
 Mention what steps you have tried to do, and also connect Pulse to a USB power supply.

 Yes!
 Pulse has a light: